 For more wind resource maps, access the MapSearch site.

-For information on how these maps were developed, access the GIS Data Background page.
+For information on how the 50m maps were developed, access the GIS Data Background page.
+For information on how some of the other wind maps were developed, access the Wind Powering America and U.S. DOE EERE websites.

 For Geographic Information System (GIS) wind resource data, access the Data Resources page.